nguyen8amk1/DoAnWebBookingKhachSan/README.md

                 -> contains business logic code (The 'Model' is MVC)

             -> How the API flow gonna works:
-                1. User call to route
+                1. React Client call to route
                 2. route call controller
                 3. controller calls 'model'(the data part) and 'service'(the logic part) -> get the result back
-                4. controller return the result back to the view
+                4. controller return the result back to the React Client

                 <insert a Sequence Diagram for clearer>